kellyjwallace/kellyjwallace.github.io/about.md

 <p><center><img src="/images/kelly2.png" height="500"> </center></p>

 <p style="text-align:center;font-size:110%">I grew up in Easton, Pennsylvania and earned my bachelor's degree at Cornell University in Ithaca, New York.
-At Cornell I sang a cappella and was introduced to behavioral ecology and neurobiology while researching prairie vole behavior in the lab of Dr. Alex Ophir. <br><br> In 2015 I joined the Ecology, Evolution, and PhD program at the University of Texas at Austin.
-I currently research social decision-making in cichlid fish, advised by Dr. Hans Hofmann & Dr. Mike Ryan.
-If I'm not running fish through mazes, you can find me camping around Texas, playing the viola, or searching for the best happy hours in Austin.</p>
+At Cornell I minored in music and was introduced to neurobiology while researching prairie vole behavior in the lab of Dr. Alex Ophir. <br><br> In 2015 I joined the Ecology, Evolution, and PhD program at the University of Texas at Austin.
+My dissertation explored social decision-making in fish, advised by Dr. Hans Hofmann & Dr. Mike Ryan.
+In 2021 I began my NSF PRFB postdoctoral research in the lab of Dr. Aubrey Kelly at Emory University, where I am exploring the devleopmental origins of cognitive style.
+When I'm not taking videos of fish or rodents, you can find me playing the viola or searching for the best happy hours around Atlanta.</p>

 <br>
 <hr style="height:9px;color:#84949B"><br>